 The Company may grant equity-based and liability-based common stock, stock options, restricted stock, restricted stock units, performance stock units and other awards permitted under any long-term incentive plan of the Company then in effect to members of its Board of Directors and certain employees, contractors and advisors.
 All equity-based awards are measured at fair value on the date of grant and are generally recognized as a component of general and administrative expenses in the consolidated statements of operations on a straight-line basis over the awards' vesting periods.
 Awards that are expected to be settled in cash are liability-based awards, which are measured at fair value at each reporting date and are generally recognized as a component of general and administrative expenses in the consolidated statements of operations on a straight-line basis over the awards' vesting periods.
 The Company accounts for all outstanding stock options granted under the Company's 2003 Stock and Incentive Plan (the "2003 Plan") as liability instruments as a result of the Company purchasing shares from certain of its employees to assist them in the exercise of outstanding options.
-As the stock options accounted for as liability-based awards are fully vested, changes in the fair value of the awards are generally recognized as a component of general and administrative expenses in the consolidated statements of operations until the awards are settled.
+As the stock options accounted for as liability-based awards are fully vested, changes in the fair value of the awards are generally recognized as a component of general and awards are fully vested, changes in the fair value of the awards are generally recognized as a component of general and administrative expenses in the fair value of the awards are generally recognized as a component of general and awards are fully vested, changes in the fair value of the awards are generally recognized as a component of general and administrative expenses in the consolidated statements of operations are generally recognized as a component of general and exact reporting date are fully vested, changes in the fair value of the awards are generally recognized as a component of general and awards are fully vested, changes in the fair value of the awards are gen